The leaders of China and Russia have finished talks. Here are some takeaways

 Sino-Russian ties have been economically beneficial, and bilateral trade surged in the last year.
 China now accounts for nearly a third of all Russian exports, and Russia recently became China's top oil supplier.
 Xi called for expanding cooperation in sectors like energy and supply chains after his meeting with Putin.

-With his country facing withering Western sanctions, the Russian leader has had little choice but to accept the Chinese offers, say analysts.
+With his country facing withering Western sanctions, the Russian leader has had little choice but to accept the Chinese offers, analysts say.

 Greene describes the outcome of the talks as "remarkable" because the deals were so "one-sided" — repeatedly offering Russian raw exports but little Chinese investment to Russia in return.